Understanding Bipolar and Hypomania

 I’ve become quite good at managing myself when I feel hypomanic and only buy cheaper clothing so when I have my random shopping trips, I don’t do my bank account too much damage.

 I also have a plan to give my credit cards to my mum for damage limitation, so I only have limited funds to spend.
 In the past, I have forced myself to look at my bills or passed them to someone else to help ensure they get paid.

 Many people self-medicate with drugs and alcohol when they live with bipolar disorder.
 This is not uncommon.
 I am definitely guilty of drinking more when I become hypomanic.

 I suddenly love the thought of going out and drinking alcohol.
 I will visit the pub more and buy more drinks to consume at home.
 I wonder whether I subconsciously do this to bring my mood down.

-When I am hypomanic I dream of big nights and taking drugs, but thankfully I don’t act on those thoughts.
+When I am hypomanic, I dream of big nights and taking drugs, but thankfully I don’t act on those thoughts.
 I force myself not to listen to them.
-I have a social circle where buying drugs is not possible for me.
+I have a social circle where buying drugs are not possible for me.
 I am glad of this as it protects me from my desires while my mood is a bit high.